 Look, everyone, I have a horrible memory, and I often forget who tagged me, what they tagged me for and if I’ve ever done that tag before.

 Oh, and I’m kind of out of ideas, courtesy of the lack of (hopefully) inspiring posts that I’ve sprouted out occasionally in the past few months, so I dug into the interwebs for a tag!
-Turns out Chloe from Book Dragons did tag me and I forgot.
+Turns out Clo from Cuppa Clo did tag me and I forgot.
 Oops.
 (This was brought to me by my random to-do list in Habitica that I’ve abandoned for the past few weeks.)

 P.S.
 I’ve been delightfulledunmotivated for the past two weeks, and there is a horrible cloud above my head. 😭